SUNY Delhi unveils plaque acknowledging Kanien'keha:ka

-DELHI, NY -- Located in the Farrell Student and Community Center, SUNY Delhi unveiled a plaque on campus in acknowledgment that the college stands on the homeland of the Kanien'keha:ka, one of the five founding nations of the Haudenosaunee Confederacy.
-The plaque lies next to the Haudenosaunee flag.
+DELHI, N.Y. -- SUNY Delhi unveiled a plaque on campus in acknowledgment that the college stands on the homeland of the Kanien'keha:ka, one of the five founding nations of the Haudenosaunee Confederacy.
+The plaque, located in the Farrell Student and Community Center, lies next to the Haudenosaunee flag.

 In part, the plaque reads "SUNY Delhi gives honor and respect to the land and its original inhabitants.
 We recognize that the land used for educating current and future generations is not our land but belongs to the Indigenous people and the descendants of the Haudenosaunee Confederacy.
 We will continue educational efforts for the campus community to learn the history of the Haudenosaunee People."